ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 Entries should be removed when resolved.
 Issue from tracker can be optionally linked in an entry.

+## 2019-08-11 - Dispersal kernel rewrite

+### Add

+- Tests for kernel classes
+- Documentation on how to use the kernel classes
+- Support more spelling options for the types and wind directions.
+- Better documentation for the short-long kernel.
+- Better documentation or code related to reset() function of distributions.
+- Add script for automatic code indentation.

+### Change

+- Indices and sizes should be template parameters as some matrix or raster libraries may use different types, e.g., Rcpp uses int as indices while Armadillo uses typedef for an unsigned integer.

 ## 2019-07-09

+### Add

 - Tests need to be written for weekly, daily, and multi-day timesteps for Date functionality.